N Engl J Med April 18, 2024

 Bottom Line

-In patients with heart failure with preserved ejection fraction (HFpEF), obesity, and type 2 diabetes, once-weekly subcutaneous semaglutide 2.4 mg significantly improved heart failure-related symptoms, physical limitations, exercise function, and body weight compared with placebo over 52 weeks.
+In patients with obesity-related heart failure with preserved ejection fraction (HFpEF) and type 2 diabetes, once-weekly semaglutide 2.4 mg significantly improved heart failure-related symptoms, physical limitations, and induced greater weight loss compared to placebo at 52 weeks.

 Key Findings